Dr. Diederik Gelderman has been certified to do PennHIP scoring since 1996 and is one of the ‘original’ innovators of this technique in Australia.

 The PennHIP procedure has strict quality control guidelines to ensure results are accurate.
 All veterinarians taking the radiographs need to be certified, and all radiographs must be assessed through one central location, eliminating the large variability obtained with scoring hips in the traditional manner.

 What age can it be performed?

 The PennHIP procedure may be performed at 16 weeks old onwards.
 Multiple studies have shown consistency of results as the animal ages, meaning predictions can be made from a much earlier age compared to the traditional view, which must be between 1-2 years old.

 What happens to the dog during the PennHIP procedure?

-The first view is the VD extended hip view, the view traditionally used to grade hip dysplasia.
-In this view the legs are extended straight out behind the dog.
+The first view is the VD extended hip view, and the view is traditionally used to grade hip dysplasia.
+In this view, the legs are extended straight out behind the dog.
 The second view places the legs in a neutral position (a similar position to how the dog would stand, except with the legs pointing in the air), with the femoral heads pushed into the joint.
-The third view involves a similar stance with the femoral heads around the outside of a special device which shows how far the femoral heads can move.
+The third view involves a similar stance with the femoral heads around the outside of a special device, which shows how far the femoral heads can move.

 The procedure is not painful to the dog and will not “stretch” the joint or cause any damage.
 It has been performed on hundreds of thousands of patients and is completely safe.

 How much will it cost?